vrpperez7/ProjectMod5/README.md

 # LinkNYC Usage Analysis

-*Academic project analyzing a LinkNYC data using Python and Tableau.
-Applies Business analytics including Funnel, cohort, RFM segmentation to explore real-world business scenarios, uncover patterns, and generate actionable insights to support decisions for stakeholders*
+*Academic project analyzing LinkNYC data using Python and Tableau.
+Applies business analytics methods such as funnel analysis, cohort analysis, and RFM segmentation to generate actionable insights for stakeholders.*